Teebusch/presentations/README.md

 #### In this workshop you will …

-- Learn how to use the A-Frame JavaScript framework to create 3D scenes for browser-based VR and AR, how to add and style text, simple 3D shapes, and pre-created 3D models, and how to add animation and interactivity.
+-Learn how to use the A-Frame JavaScript framework to create 3D scenes for browser-based VR and AR, how to add and style text, simple 3D shapes, and pre-created 3D models, and how to add animation and interactivity.

 - Get a basic understanding of how to bind data to A-Frame objects in order to create data-driven AR experiences.